 Facebook Inc.’s success as the biggest online social media business is based on effectively addressing the 10 strategic decision areas of operations management (OM).
 Each of these areas addresses operational concerns to maximize productivity and overall efficiency of the corporation.
 In this business analysis case of Facebook, human resources and facilities are developed to ensure that operations management is always effective in achieving the strategic objectives for these 10 OM decisions.
 For example, jobs are designed with consideration for optimizing work efficiency along with the effectiveness of Facebook’s organizational structure.
-With a growing number of users, the company must support its social networking website and mobile apps with best practices in operations management.
+With a growing number of users worldwide, the company must support its social networking website and mobile apps with best practices in operations management.
 Through continuous improvement, Facebook can ensure that it meets its objectives for the 10 strategic decision areas of operations management.
 Such a business condition facilitates strategic management success in optimizing Facebook Inc.’s operations, productivity, and corresponding financial performance.

 Operations management (OM) at Facebook Inc. is developed and maintained based on the company’s strategies and objectives for efficiency and continuous improvement in all business areas.
 Facebook satisfies the 10 strategic decisions for maximum productivity of its social media operations.
 The consequences of this OM situation include competence in dealing with the competitive effects of firms like Google LLC (parent company of YouTube LLC), Amazon.com Inc., Twitter Inc., and Snap Inc. (Snapchat).

 Facebook Inc.’s Operations Management, 10 Decision Areas

 1. Design of Goods and Services.
 Part of Facebook’s design strategy is to continuously innovate its products.
 In this decision area, the objective is to achieve a product design that aligns with business goals through operations management streamlining.
 In the case of Facebook Inc., continuous innovation of the social media network and mobile apps, along with new product development, is seen as a strategic approach to ensure the company’s competitiveness in the long term.
 Facebook’s marketing mix or 4P is partially based on the outputs involving this OM area.
 The company develops its marketing strategies to accommodate the design of services offered to target customers.